 General admission requirements for the undergraduate program are the same as those of the university and the USC Viterbi School of Engineering and include 3 to 5 units of mathematics and one unit of science (biology, chemistry or physics) together with satisfactory scores on the Scholastic Aptitude Test and Achievement Tests.

-Courses with a grade of C- or below must be repeated; courses may only be retaken once.
+Core computer science courses with a grade of C- or below must be repeated; these courses may only be retaken once.

 Departmental approval is required in order to retake a course.